4n68r/4n68r-hugo-site/README.md

 # 4n68r website

-This is the repo containing the Hugo static site files for [my GitHub Pages website](https://4n68r.github.io).
+This is the repo containing the Hugo static site files for [4n68r.com](https://4n68r.com).

 ## Static site